Disc bulges slipped disc and sciatica

 - You will probably need to be referred for imaging (if you have not been already) in order to confirm the diagnosis

-- Stretches, general exercise, ergonomic modification and rehabilitation exercises shown to be effective for this condition and your Osteopath can advise you on exactly what exercises and how to do them
+- Stretches, general exercise, ergonomic modification and rehabilitation exercises have also been shown to be effective.
+Your Osteopath or Physio can advise you on exactly what exercises and also how to do them

-- Your Osteopath may be able to help relieve some of the associated muscle pain and pressure and enable your ‘episode’ to settle
+- Your Osteopath or Physio may be able to help relieve some of the associated muscle pain and pressure with treatment and as a result this may assist your ‘episode’ to settle

 - Medications such as anti-inflammatories and analgesics can be helpful but should only be taken under the direction of a health care professional.
 Long term use of medications can have serious side effects

 - In severe cases when the ‘episode’ of pain does not settle you may need to be referred to a specialist.
-A specialist may be able to help reduce inflammation by referring for Corticosteroid and other injections – to reduce/control inflammation and pain or a surgical opinion.
+A specialist may be able to help reduce inflammation by also referring for corticosteroid and other injections intended to reduce or control inflammation and pain.

 What is the prognosis?

-- Disc bulges do not resolve on their own and move back into the discspace.
-They can not be pushed, massaged or manipulated back into place.
+- Symptoms associate with disc bulges can resolve with conservative treatment.
+They can not however be pushed, massaged or manipulated back into place.

 What not to do

-- Apply your own stretches or exercises with our expert advice and some stretches and exercises will definitely cause more damage and pain
+- Start your own stretches or exercises without expert advice because some stretches and exercises will cause more damage and pain

 - Self diagnose or self prescribe medications